 Craig Murray joined the Carpinteria Sanitary District in May 2004.
 He is a registered Civil Engineer in California and active in numerous professional organizations.
 Prior to his appointment as the District General Manager he worked as a consulting engineer serving municipal water and wastewater clients.
 Craig holds a bachelor’s degree from UC Santa Barbara and a master’s degree in Civil and Environmental Engineering from Cal Poly San Luis Obispo.
-He currently lives in Santa Barbara with his wife and two children, but Craig was raised in Carpinteria and maintains strong ties to the community.
+He is a long-time member and Past President of the Rotary Club of Carpinteria.

-The District’s administrative staff is comprised of three individuals.
-The Finance Director, Hamid Hosseini, is the chief financial officer and responsible for District accounting and fiscal issues.
-The Office Manager, Kim Garcia, is the District’s chief administrator.
+The District’s administrative staff is comprised of two individuals.
+The District Administrator, Kim Garcia, is the District’s chief administrator.
 She is responsible for personnel/human resources, District accounting and fiscal issues, and serves as the Clerk to the Board of Directors.
 The District’s Administrative Assistant is Kiley Mora.
 She performs a variety of administrative and office support including, records and contract management, preparing and processing correspondence and provides confidential clerical support for the District Administrator and General Manager.
 The District’s Engineering Technician is Lance Lawhon.
 He is responsible for user connections, construction permits, annexations and source control matters.
 Lance also performs construction inspections and related field services.

 Treatment Plant Operations

 The District’s wastewater collection system is maintained by a staff of skilled individuals with extensive experience is sewer system operation and maintenance.
 The collection system is managed by Collection System Supervisor, Matt Oliver.
-Matt is supported by three collection operators, Eddie Saenz, Timothy Gallup and John Jimenez.
+Matt is supported by collection operators, Eddie Saenz, Timothy Gallup, John Jimenez and Roberto Luna.
 As a group, this crew is responsible for cleaning and maintaining 42 linear miles of sewer pipeline and approximately 4,300 lower lateral sewers throughout the City of Carpinteria and surrounding areas.